univention/univention-keycloak-app/docs/keycloak-migration/migration-procedure/oidc.rst

 To setup a service for |OIDC| with :program:`Keycloak` use the following steps:

 #.
 The |UDM| module ``oidc/rpservice`` configures services that use
-   :program:`Kopano Konnect`.
+   :program:`OpenID Connect Provider`.
 To get a list of all the services and settings, run the following command on the UCS *Primary Directory Node*:

    .. code-block:: console
-      :caption: List all services that use *Kopano Konnect* for |OIDC|
+      :caption: List all services that use *OpenID Connect Provider* for |OIDC|

       $ udm oidc/rpservice list